rasikasrimal/Heartlytics/frontend/README.md

 pnpm run dev
 ```

-The default route (`/`) showcases a streaming chat experience with reusable layout primitives and quick action prompts for rapid prototyping.
+The default route (`/`) showcases the refreshed studio experience:

+- Marketing-grade hero and storytelling sections that reuse the shared design tokens.
+- A streaming chat workbench with quick scenarios powered by a Zustand store.
+- Tool execution cards that simulate agent integrations for rapid prototyping.

+Every section is composed from reusable components so you can plug in live data or swap
+layouts without rewriting the foundation.